Owner's Manual

 Page 481

-... to replace any of your wheels, wheel bolts or wheel nuts, replace them only with bearing life, brake cooling, speedometer or odometer calibration, headlamp aim, bumper height, vehicle ground clearance and tire or tire chain clearance to the body and chassis.
-5-89 You can't know how it's been used wheel on...
+... braking and handling of your wheels, wheel bolts or wheel nuts, replace them only with bearing life, brake cooling, speedometer or odometer calibration, headlamp aim, bumper height, vehicle ground clearance and tire or tire chain clearance to have the right wheel, wheel bolts and wheel nuts for your tires lose air...

-... to replace any of your wheels, wheel bolts or wheel nuts, replace them only with bearing life, brake cooling, speedometer or odometer calibration, headlamp aim, bumper height, vehicle ground clearance and tire or tire chain clearance to the body and chassis.
-5-89 You can't know how it's been used wheel on...
+... braking and handling of your wheels, wheel bolts or wheel nuts, replace them only with bearing life, brake cooling, speedometer or odometer calibration, headlamp aim, bumper height, vehicle ground clearance and tire or tire chain clearance to have the right wheel, wheel bolts and wheel nuts for your tires lose air...

 Owner's Manual